How SIEM Works

 • What commands/scripts did the child process execute?

-• On which host machine is the unusual PowerShell execution observed?
+• Which host machine did the unusual PowerShell execution occur on?

-To answer these questions and provide context, we can toggle the following fields: process.parent.name, process.parent.command_line, process.command_line, and host.hostname.
+To answer these questions and provide context, users can toggle the following fields, respectively: process.parent.name, process.parent.command_line, process.command_line, and host.hostname.

 error

-This dropper file then ran a PowerShell script to check if Windows Defender is disabled and, upon finding it disabled, saving it as shell.bat.
-The shell.bat file was subsequently executed by a parent process powershell.exe, which contained the PowerShell script to execute the reverse shell payload.
+This dropper file then ran a PowerShell script to check if Windows Defender was disabled and, upon finding it disabled, saved the file as shell.bat. shell.bat was subsequently executed by a parent process powershell.exe, which contained the PowerShell script required to execute the reverse shell payload.

-Based on this information, how should we approach detection?
+Based on this example, what is the best way to approach detection?
 Although the dropper file testing.bat might be a known malicious file or previously observed in an incident, relying on this specific name for detection could lead to false negatives, as future attacks could simply use a different name for the dropper file.

-Instead of focusing on specific filenames, we should adopt a more generalized approach based on observed patterns in our log results, such as the detection of a .bat file launching PowerShell.
-This broader strategy would capture relevant events regardless of file names, making it more comprehensive.
+Instead of focusing on specific filenames, it would be ideal to adopt a more generalized approach based on observed patterns in the log results.
+One such pattern, for instance, could be the detection of a .bat file launching PowerShell.
+This broader strategy captures relevant events regardless of file names, making it more comprehensive.

-This generalized detection approach is more robust and less likely to miss future attacks that use different filenames or slight variations in techniques.
+This event-based detection approach is more robust, and less likely to miss future attacks that use different filenames or slight variations in techniques.

 error

-A great feature of Elastic Cloud is its ability to visually analyze alerts and event timelines.
-In this case, we’re expanding our Potential Metasploit PowerShell Payload Observed alert, allowing us to click on each node to access more details and visually track the overall flow of events.
+A great feature of Elastic Cloud is how it allows users to visually analyze alerts and event timelines.
+In this case, the Potential Metasploit PowerShell Payload Observed alert has been expanded.
+This change to the alert allows users to click on each node to both access more details and visually track the overall flow of events.

 error

-You can imagine what a SIEM solution can provide for you in terms of scale detection and hunting for anomalies around your environment from a centralized place, this can make your life as a security analyst much more easier.
+Imagine what a SIEM solution like ELK Stack can provide.
+In terms of scale detection and hunting for anomalies around your environment from a centralized place, SIEM can make life as a security analyst much easier.

 This blog is authored by Asem Ashraf.